ia-toki/judgels/web/docs/deployment/installation.md

 ### C. Spinning up VMs

 As mentioned in the [Concepts](/docs/deployment/concepts) page, we need to spin up 1 core VM and 1 or more grader VMs.
-The VMs have the following hard requirements:
+The VMs have the following requirements:

-- Ubuntu 20.04.
-Judgels, particularly the grader app, unfortunately currently **WON'T** work on newer version of Ubuntu!
-(We're still trying to support newer versions.)
+- Linux.
+In particular, we have tested that Judgels works on Ubuntu 20.04 LTS and 22.04 LTS.
 - Can be accessed from the local workstation to a root user via SSH.

 Now, open `hosts.ini`: